 Case 5 Charges – Driving Without Insurance; Use Validation [sticker] Not Furnished by the Ministry; No Validation Permit:

 This is a large case and a lot of things happened that I would like to share as this case also went to the Supreme Court of Ontario, but there is a lot of work involved in putting it all together.
-I don’t have the time and will only make the time if adequate funding is available.
+I didn’t have the time and money to show everyone what happened here.

 Case 6 Charge – No Valid Permit:

 Surprisingly, this case was largely dealt with at the lower level only.
 I lost and didn’t bother appealing it based on the fact that there are only 3 appeal judges at the Superior Court level and by this time I had already faced 2 who were quite familiar with me.
 It would have been a total waste of my time and money with little more to report on.
 However, there is a lot to talk about in regards to how this matter was handle by the JP in the lower court and I would like to share that with everyone.
-But, again, adequate funding is needed because there is a lot of work involved and transcripts still need to be obtained.
+But, again, adequate time and funding was needed because there would have been a lot of work involved.
+The transcripts I’m sure are long gone now.